muthiaap/ETL-get-data-using-google-API/README.md

 ### Overview

-This project implements an ETL (Extract, Transform, Load) pipeline that extracts data from a Google Sheet and an Excel file stored in Google Drive, processes the data, and loads it into an SQLite database.
+This project implements an ETL (Extract, Transform, Load) pipeline that extracts data from a Google Sheet stored in Google Drive, processes the data, and loads it into an SQLite database.

 ### Features

-1. Extract data from Google Sheets and an Excel file downloaded from Google Drive.
+1. Extract data from Google Sheets stored in Google Drive.

 2. Transform data by renaming columns, standardizing date formats, formatting phone numbers, and removing duplicates.